 I often wonder if Toby Young really exists.
-I mean he could be real, or he could be a piece of advanced satire.
+I mean Young could be real, or he could just be a piece of advanced satire.
 It’s hard to say these days.
-It may be plausible that he does exist, but somehow it’s hard to believe.
+It may be plausible that this man does exist, but somehow it’s hard to believe he does.

-So I find myself contemplating this question after it was announced that Young will be heading the Office for Students.
+So I find myself contemplating this question after it was announced that Toby Young will be heading the Office for Students.
 This new body was put together after universities minister Jo Johnson declared open season on ‘no-platforming’ by student unions.
 It’s a bit of red meat thrown out to the Tory base.
-A lot of right-wing people are convinced that the average university is a hotbed for revolutionary socialists, who are doggedly fighting to crush free speech.
+A lot of right-wing people are convinced that the average university is a hotbed of revolutionary socialists doggedly fighting to stamp out free speech.

 Enter Toby Young.
-He was allegedly born in North London, the son of Baron Michael Young – one of the great minds behind the 1945 Labour Manifesto – who coined the term meritocracy to describe a dystopian form of social mobility, where vast numbers of people are cast down as undeserving scum.
+Reportedly born in North London, allegedly the son of Baron Michael Young, one of the great minds behind the 1945 Labour Manifesto, who coined the term meritocracy to describe a dystopian form of social mobility, where vast numbers of people are cast down as undeserving scum.
 Befittingly, the young Toby was rejected by Oxford but got into Brasenose College in the end thanks to his dad’s connections.

-In the decades since Young has cultivated a career as a right-wing journalist and even tried running a free school in West London.
-It was a failure and, after a slew of resignations, Young too stepped down.
-Apparently, putting Young on a new council is meant to somehow address the problem of the student left stamping out free speech on university campuses.
-Or, more likely, to make Conservatives feel like something is being done.
+In the decades since Young has cultivated a career as a right-wing talking head and he even tried running a free school in West London for a few years.
+This flirtation with education ended when, after a slew of resignations, Young was forced to step down.
+Apparently, putting Young on a new council is meant to somehow address the problem of the student left crushing its enemies university campuses.
+Or, more likely, to make Conservatives feel like something is being done about these pesky radicals.

 — Disability Studies (@CDSLeeds) January 3, 2018

 Of course, the Tory leadership has to find new ways to mobilise its ageing voters, but it will no doubt narrow its appeal in doing so.
+The next generation is on the rise and making an enemy of them is hardly the best tactic.
 This is the irony of elevating a journalist to the rank of an expert on higher education policy.
 But who else could be a better choice than Toby?

-Even Gove would never have had the clarity of vision to pen these words:
+However, even Gove would never have had the clarity of vision to pen these words let alone publish them:

 My proposal is this: once this technology [genetically engineered intelligence] becomes available, why not offer it free of charge to parents on low incomes with below-average IQs?
 Provided there is sufficient take-up, it could help to address the problem of flat-lining inter-generational social mobility and serve as a counterweight to the tendency for the meritocratic elite to become a hereditary elite.
 It might make all the difference when it comes to the long-term sustainability of advanced meritocratic societies.